mt-support/tec-labs-members-only-tickets/readme.txt

 = What if I experience problems? =

-We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
-Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.
+We're always interested in your feedback and our [Help Desk](https://theeventscalendar.com/support) is the best place to flag an issue.
+However, note that we can only provide limited support for TEC Lab extensions.

 == Changelog ==